 This sudden “urgency” in relations is being moved along by escalating trade barriers.

-Russia has been contending with these barriers for years, with escalating sanctions in response to the Crimean invasion, assorted assassinations, and alleged interference in the 2016 U.S. Presidential Elections.
+Russia has been contending with these barriers for years, with escalating sanctions in response to the annexation of Crimea, the conflict in Donbass, assorted assassinations, and interference in the 2016 U.S. Presidential Elections.
 These sanctions have continued to increase, contrary to President Donald Trump’s rhetorical friendliness toward Russia.

-Up until recently this was of little concern to the Chinese, but, over the summer, some of President Trump’s other rhetoric got real.
+Up until recently this was of little concern to China, but over the summer, some of President Trump’s other rhetoric got real.

 Tariffs have put the U.S. in a very strong bargaining position, with Billions of Dollars, and Jobs, flowing into our Country – and yet cost increases have thus far been almost unnoticeable.
 If countries will not make fair deals with us, they will be “Tariffed!”